 After the procedure, your Optometrist will prescribe a topical antibiotic and anti-inflammatory drops to speed your recovery.
 They may also ask you to wear a bandage contact lens to protect your eyes.
 Although you may experience some irritation and itchiness in the next few weeks, your eye should fully heal within one week.

-Now that you have read our guide to treating keratoconus with corneal cross-linking, it’s time to schedule your eye exam.
-Dr. Leonard has earned a reputation as one of the San Fernando Valley’s most experienced and knowledgeable keratoconus doctors.
-Our staff can perform a thorough eye exam and evaluate your eligibility for treating keratoconus with corneal cross-linking.
-If you want to take advantage of this exciting new treatment, please call us today at 818-891-6711!
+Now that you understand the role that corneal cross-linking plays in treating Keratoconus, it’s time to schedule your eye exam.
+Dr. Leonard has earned a reputation as one of the San Fernando Valley’s most experienced and knowledgeable Keratoconus doctors.
+Our staff can perform a thorough eye exam and evaluate your eligibility for treating Keratoconus with corneal cross-linking.
+If you want to take advantage of this exciting new treatment, make a Keratoconus appointment online or call us today at 818-891-6711!